dhrosa/circuitpython_tool/docs/README.md

   RP2040-based devices, the device shows up as a removable drive labeled `RPI-RP2`.
 This is the default state for brand-new RP2040 devices.
 This is also the state entered when a device is reset with the BOOTSEL butten held down.
-This state can also be entered via the `uf2 restart` command.
+This state can also be entered via the `uf2 enter` command.

 ## Example Commands